labwc/labwc/README.md

 # labwc

-Labwc is a free, stacking compositor for Wayland.
+Labwc is a [WIP] free, stacking compositor for Wayland.

 It is in early development and has the following aims: